 (c) to exhibit at any exhibition, show or trial conducted by the Club and compete for prizes (including trophies) available for Members of the Club.

 (d) to participate in training and other activities organised by the Club.
 Child and Junior Members must be under a level of supervision by a responsible adult as the Members from time to time shall determine.

-16. (a) A Junior Member, Provisional Member, Associate Member, Child Member, Honorary Member or Honorary Life Member shall not be entitled to vote or take part in the proceedings of a General Meeting and shall not be eligible to hold office, but shall be entitled to exercise all other privileges of Membership.
+16. (a) A Junior Member, Provisional Member, Associate Member, Child Member, shall not be entitled to vote or take part in the proceedings of a General Meeting and shall not be eligible to hold office, but shall be entitled to exercise all other privileges of Membership.

 (b) Provisional Membership shall not entitle a person to be admitted to any other category of Membership without approval of the Club’s Members in General Meeting.

 17. The liability of a Member of the Club to contribute towards the payment of the debts and liabilities of the Club or the costs, charges and expenses of the winding up of the Club is limited to the amount, if any, unpaid by the Member in respect of Membership of the Club as required by Rule 14.